Getting Started at UNH for Veterans & Dependents

 "GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S.government website at www.benefits.va.gov/gibill.”

 The Free Application for Federal Student Aid, FAFSA, is a government-mandated form that determines your eligibility for low-or no-interest student loans as well as grants at the federal and state level.
 You'll want to complete this form to ensure you receive all the aid for which you are eligible, even if you plan on using your education benefits.
 To be considered for the most potential aid, complete the FAFSA by March 1, this is the University of New Hampshire's priority submission date.

 Special Note: Students using the Post-9/11 GI Bill® at less than 100% eligibility will be responsible for the percentage not covered by the VA.
 The student will be responsible for any remaining tuition and fees and payment must be submitted by the UNH deadline to avoid late fees.

 Step 5: Complete the Request for Certification Form (RFC) once Admitted to the University

-To ensure you receive your benefits in a timely manner, students must complete a Request for Certification (RFC) form every semester.
-Please make sure to complete this form a minimum of two months prior to the start of the semester, typically when you begin registering for classes.
+To ensure you receive your benefits in a timely manner, students must complete a Request for Certification form every semester.
+You will be able to find this form in the Military & Veteran Services tile in your My Courses page once you have your account set up with the University.